-In week 4/2020 (20/01 to 26/01) the system for epidemiological surveillance in points of care for refugees/migrants received data from 34 centres hosting refugees/migrants out of a total of 36 centres participating in the system (rate 94%).
+In week 5/2020 (27/01 to 02/02) the system for epidemiological surveillance in points of care for refugees/migrants received data from 33 centres hosting refugees/migrants out of a total of 36 centres participating in the system (rate 91%).

-During this week, the observed morbidity ranged within the expected limits, with the exception of the syndromes "respiratory infections with fever" and "suspected scabies", for which an increase of reported cases was observed by the end of the week, across participating centers.
-Further investigation did not reveal any cluster of epidemiological importance for the syndrome "respiratory infection with fever".
-For the syndrome "suspected scabies", the increased number of reported cases are part of a documented cluster of the syndrome in a single center, that involves mainly new arrivals, with preexisting symptoms (and for which public health measures are ongoing - instructions have been given for the management of the case and their contacts, and medicines have been provided by NPHO).
+During this week, the observed morbidity ranged within the expected limits, with the exception of the syndrome "suspected scabies", for which an increased number of cases was reported at the end of the week, across participating centers.
+The increased number of reported cases are part of a documented cluster of the syndrome in a single center, that involves mainly new arrivals, with preexisting symptoms (and for which public health measures are ongoing - instructions have been given for the management of the case and their contacts, and medicines have been provided by NPHO).
+Furthermore, a case of the syndrome "meningitis and/or encephalitis" was reported, further investigation of which showed that it was a meningococcal disease case.
+Public health instructions have been given from the NPHO.

-No case was recorded for the following syndromes/health conditions: [7] Malaria (with positive rapid test), [8] Suspected diphtheria (respiratory or cutaneous), [9] Jaundice of acute onset, [10] Paralytic manifestations of acute onset, [11] Meningitis and/or encephalitis, [12] Haemorrhagic manifestations with fever, [13] Sepsis or shock (septic, of unknown aetiology), [14] Death of unknown aetiology.
+No case was recorded for the following syndromes/health conditions: [7] Malaria (with positive rapid test), [8] Suspected diphtheria (respiratory or cutaneous), [9] Jaundice of acute onset, [10] Paralytic manifestations of acute onset, [12] Haemorrhagic manifestations with fever, [13] Sepsis or shock (septic, of unknown aetiology), [14] Death of unknown aetiology.